Delicious quinoa turkey cabbage rolls are filling, light, and healthy with 18 grams of protein in each 214 calorie sauce covered roll.

 - 1 egg

-- 12 oz. marinara sauce
+- 16 oz. marinara sauce

-- 1/2 cup sour cream (optional)
+- sour cream

 Instructions

-- Preheat oven to 375 degrees F.
+- Preheat oven to 375 degrees F (190° C).

-- While quinoa and cabbage are cooking, heat oil over medium-high heat.
-Add onion and carrot and sauté for 3-4 minutes to soften.
-Add garlic and sauté a minute longer before adding turkey.
+- Add garlic and sauté a minute longer before adding turkey.
 Cook turkey for 6-7 minutes until fully cooked.
 While cooking, use a spatula to break the turkey up into small pieces.
-You do NOT want large pieces of turkey, only small crumbles.
+You do NOT want large pieces of turkey, only small crumbles or you can get bites that are bland.

-- Peel leaves from cabbage carefully to keep intact.
-Scoop 1/2 - 3/4 cup turkey filling into the center of a cabbage leaf.
+- Peel leaves from cabbage carefully to keep them intact.
+Scoop 1/2 – 3/4 cup turkey filling into the center of a cabbage leaf.
 Fold the bottom half over the filling and then tuck the sides in.
 Fold the upper half over and lay seam side down in the prepared casserole dish.
 Repeat with remaining cabbage leaves until dish is full and filling is gone (typically 10 rolls).

-- Spread remaining marinara sauce on top of cabbage rolls and bake for approximately 30 minutes.
-Serve hot with sour cream or plain yogurt.
+- Spread remaining marinara sauce on top of cabbage rolls and bake for approximately 30 minutes until cabbage is fully cooked.

 Notes